OfficeDev/teams-toolkit/docs/vscode-extension/migrate-v1/migrate-v1-tab.md

 # Teams Toolkit V1 tab app migration
 ## Debug Tab App migrated from V1
 Start debugging the project by hitting the `F5` key in Visual Studio Code.
 Alternatively use the `Run and Debug Activity Panel` in Visual Studio Code and click the `Start Debugging` green arrow button.

-A new teams app will be created for local debug.
+> **Note**: A new teams app will be created for local debug.

 > **Note**: If your project is a tab app with SSO, there are some manual steps to enable debug after migration.